carbonplan/cdr-database/methods/metrics.md

 Evaluating Additionality is critical but difficult because the counterfactual scenario can only be estimated, not observed — there is no “control” earth.
 Additionality is also dynamic: it depends on highly contextual information that can change over time, such as price spreads between different commodities.

 We examine projects for contextual information around the likelihood of Additionality and provide values on a three point scale.
 Projects with high marginal costs or technologies without commercial markets tend to have higher values.
 Projects with benefits that have already been promised to other parties, or where non-climate co-benefits justify their economics, have lower values.

+To some extent, a high additionality score is contingent on high specificity (see below).
+If a project lacks specificity and there is not a categorical reason to think otherwise, the project will likely also receive a low additionality score.

 Different organizations might have different priorities for project selection.
 Low values on Additionality are not a concern when the purpose of funding is to advance technology, but should be a primary consideration if the goal is to claim an emissions offset.